StroppaFR/CTF-Writeups/2022/Root-Me 10K/Crypto/Easy XOR/README.md

 ## Finding the key length

 The first thing we have to do is find the length of the key used for the XOR encryption.
-How can we do this ?
+How can we do this?

 The data is long enough that we can try to find equal sequences of bytes in the encrypted text.
 This is not a foolproof method but it works here.